- Available Source Types

 You have a secured source for all content in your Microsoft Dynamics 365 instance.
 Your sales personnel, customer support agents, partners, and even customers can all log in to your Microsoft Dynamics 365 instance, but they only see the Dynamics 365 content that they have been allowed to access.
 When they use a Coveo Cloud search interface in which they are authenticated with their Microsoft Dynamics 365 credentials, they also only see search results for Dynamics 365 content to which they were granted access by Dynamics 365 administrators.

 All users, anonymous or authenticated, can search the whole content of a Shared source that is part of the scope of a search interface to which they have access.

-The administration console user interface does not currently show who is the identity that has private access to the source.
-However, you can see the identity from the source JSON configuration (see Edit a Source JSON Configuration).
+The administration console does not currently show the identity that has private access to the source.
+However, it is available in the source JSON configuration (see Edit a Source JSON Configuration).

 When a member who created sources is excluded from the organization:

-The sources he created remain in the organization.
+The sources they created remain in the organization.

-If a source he created is private, nobody can view its content in search results, because a search token will no longer be generated for him.
+If a source they created is private, nobody can view its content in search results since no search token is generated for the source creator anymore.

-A person in your Coveo Cloud organization is a member of your organization through both Google and Salesforce security providers with the same corporate email.
-The member creates a private source while being logged in with its corporate Google account.
+A person is a member of your Coveo Cloud organization through both Google and Salesforce security identity providers with the same corporate email.
+They create a private source while being logged in with their corporate Google account.

-In a Coveo search interface, the member will be able to see results from his private source only when he is authenticated with either of its Google or Salesforce accounts.
+In a Coveo Cloud search interface, the member will be able to see results from their private source only when they are authenticated with either of their Google or Salesforce accounts.
 This is because the Coveo Cloud resolves identities to emails through its internal single sign-on system.